nir-programmer/shopify-project/README.md

 <br/>
 <br/>

-##### Video Demo:
+#### Video Demo:

-A video that demonstrates the process by which the customer logs in to the app, selects a category of laptops, selects a computer, adds to the shopping cart, successfully places an order through paypal and finally checks the order status.
+The following video demonstrates the process by which the customer logs in to the app, selects a category of laptops, selects a computer, adds to the shopping cart, successfully places an order through paypal and finally checks the order status.